 Like W. Edwards Deming, we believe operators demonstrate pride of craftsmanship when the obstacles to quality are removed.
 Our Error Proofing By Guidance approach removes many of those obstacles.
 Our goal is to help your team do the great job they want to do.

-Working together the Global 400 and the GIM 400 (Global I/O Multiplier) organize up to 16 torque tools, 8 holding tools, light/socket trays, light stacks, serial printers, And, you can set it to provide as much operator guidance as you would like.
-For example the GIM 400 can guide workers to select the correct tool and modify their behavior when they have not chose the right tool.
-It can even guide them to putting the tool back in the appropriate place before being able to proceed.
+Working together, the Global 400 and the GIM 400 (Global I/O Multiplier) organize up to 16 torque tools, 8 holding tools, light/socket trays, light stacks, serial printers, And, you can set it to provide as much operator guidance as you would like.
+For example, the GIM 400 can guide workers to select the correct tool and modify their behavior when they have not chosen the right tool.
+It can even guide them to put the tool back in the appropriate place before being able to proceed.

 Our intelligent tools also provide operator guidance.
 The Exacta 2 wrenches have a screen that changes color as the operator delivers more torque.
 As the operator nears the desired torque value the display turns yellow.
 The display turns green when the desired torque is achieved.
 If the operator continued pulling and took the fastener past the top torque value the screen turns red to denote over torque.

 The SLTC FM 2.4 GHz A3 click wrenches combined with the Global Series process monitors/controllers have successfully converted torque value to time.
 This provides Error Proofing by Behavior Modification as well as Error Proofing By Guidance.

 If the operator does not reach torque, the wrench does not click.
 The Global Series unit does not advance the count or even recognize that work was attempted until the predetermined torque value is reached.